Milosska/goit-algo-hw-03/README.md

 1. The code runs correctly.
 The program visualizes the Koch snowflake fractal.
 2. The user has the ability to specify the recursion level.

+## Task 3

+Write a program that moves disks from rod A to rod C, using rod B as an auxiliary.
+The disks have different sizes and are initially stacked on rod A in decreasing size order from top to bottom.

+### Requirements:

+1. Only one disk can be moved at a time.
+2. A disk can only be placed on a larger disk or on an empty rod.

+The program’s input should be a number n — the number of disks on the starting rod.
+The output should be a log of the sequence of steps required to move the disks from rod A to rod C.